philippe-granet/just-ask/README.md

 Now that you have added the above as a maven dependency, you build your own implementation of the Server, by implementing the interface `com.rationaleemotions.server.ISeleniumServer`.

-After that, you can wire in your implementation via the `implementation` attribute in the JSON configuration file using the JVM argument `-Dconfig.file`.
+After that, you can wire in your implementation via the `implementation` attribute in the JSON configuration file

 ## Building the code on your own